 The Hacienda Napoles theme park accepts Colombian cash and Visa and Master Card credit cards and debit cards.
 There is a ticket booth at the entrance to the theme park.

-The entrance fee varies from 42,000 to 127,000 pesos per person depending on what you have access to, as seen in the following table:
+The entrance fee in 2020 varies from 41,000 to 133,500 pesos per person depending on what you have access to, as seen in the following table:

-Also, if you are a guest on any of these hotels: Hotel El Lago Azul, Hotel La Colina, Hotel Doradal Mediterraneo, Hotel África y Hotel Casablanca, you can buy entry tickets (passports) at the hotel’s reception and get a 15 percent discount if you pay with cash.
+Also, if you are a guest on any of these five hotels: Hotel El Lago Azul, Hotel La Colina, Hotel Doradal Mediterraneo, Hotel África and Hotel Casablanca, you can buy entry tickets (passports) at the hotel’s reception and get a 15 percent discount if you pay with cash.